sahokoishida/Additive-GP-Kronecker/README.md

 # Additive-GP-Kronecker

-This is a repository for the paper: Efficient additive Gaussian process models for large scale data and application to NO2 concentration in London
+This is a repository for the [paper](https://arxiv.org/abs/2305.07073) : Efficient additive Gaussian process models for large scale data and application to NO2 concentration in London

 ### Repository structure
 The structure of the repository is something like ...